What Your Feet Can Tell You About Your Health

 The pulse rate in the foot is a good indicator of a problem, as is an x-ray.
 X-rays can show if there is a hardening of the arteries in the foot.
 As podiatric surgeon Gary A. Pichney, said “If I take an X-ray of a foot, and I see a hardening of the arteries, 99 percent of the time, the same thing is happening in the heart’s blood vessels,”

-As a regular visitor to your local podiatrist, this is likely to be noticed by the professional eye.
-If you are not a regular client of your local podiatric clinic, and you notice the loss of the small hairs on your toes, do not dismiss this as inconsequential and of no importance, it could be a subtle signal of something more serious.
+As a regular visitor to your local foot health clinic, this is likely to be noticed by the professional eye.
+If you are not a regular client of your local foot health clinic, and you notice the loss of the small hairs on your toes, do not dismiss this as inconsequential and of no importance, it could be a subtle signal of something more serious.

 Pitted Toe Nails